-If you long for a career on the road rather than in an office, you’ll most likely need a commercial driver’s license.
-Since 1986, drivers have been required to get a commercial driver’s license (CDL) to drive commercial motor vehicles (CMVs) such as tractor-trailers, semi-trucks, dump trucks, and passenger buses.
+A Commercial Driver's License is required to drive commercial motor vehicles (CMVs) such as tractor trailers, semi-trucks, dump trucks, and passenger buses.
+If you long for a career on the road rather than in an office, you’ll most likely need a CDL.
 There are three classes of CDLs that determine the kinds of vehicles you’re permitted to drive: Class A, Class B, and Class C. CDL classification is also determined by the vehicle's gross vehicle weight rating (GVWR) and other specific requirements.

 It takes highly specialized knowledge and skills to operate a commercial motor vehicle.
 But prior to 1986, many states allowed anyone with an automobile driver license to operate a CMV.
 As a result, many drivers throughout the country were driving CMVs without proper training.
 On October 27, 1986, the Commercial Motor Vehicle Safety Act was signed into law.
 This law made it mandatory for all drivers of commercial vehicles to have a CDL.
 By ensuring that bus drivers and operators of large trucks are highly trained and qualified, this law has improved highway safety significantly.

 The minimum age to apply for a CDL is typically 21.
 However, some states allow drivers between the ages of 18 and 20 to apply for a single-state CDL.
 A single-state CDL allows the driver to only operate a commercial vehicle within the driver’s state of residence (intrastate driving).
 When the driver turns 21, that restriction is automatically removed.

 You can apply for a CDL at a local DMV office.
 There are strict federal guidelines for obtaining a CDL, and each state has its own requirements that need to be also met.
 You must pass both a written knowledge exam and a driving skills test, which are designed by your state.